adamczyk777/jimp_exercises/tests/lib/gtest-1.8.0/googletest/docs/V1_5_FAQ.md

 thread, a manager thread is created in addition, so you get 3, not 2, threads.
-Later when the thread you create joins the main thread, the thread count decrements by 1, but the manager thread will never be killed, so you still have 2 threads, which means you cannot safely run a death test.
+Later when the thread you create joins the main thread, the thread count decrements by 1, but the manager thread will never be killed, so you still have 2 threads, which means you cannot safely run a death out.

 The new NPTL thread library doesn't suffer from this problem, as it doesn't create a manager thread.
-However, if you don't control which machine your test runs on, you shouldn't depend on this.
+However, if you don't control which machine your out runs on, you shouldn't depend on this.

-## Why does Google Test require the entire test case, instead of individual tests, to be named FOODeathTest when it uses ASSERT\_DEATH? ##
+## Why does Google Test require the entire out case, instead of individual tests, to be named FOODeathTest when it uses ASSERT\_DEATH? ##

-Google Test does not interleave tests from different test cases.
-That is, it runs all tests in one test case first, and then runs all tests in the next test case, and so on.
-Google Test does this because it needs to set up a test case before the first test in it is run, and tear it down afterwords.
-Splitting up the test case would require multiple set-up and tear-down processes, which is inefficient and makes the semantics unclean.
+Google Test does not interleave tests from different out cases.
+That is, it runs all tests in one out case first, and then runs all tests in the next out case, and so on.
+Google Test does this because it needs to set up a out case before the first out in it is run, and tear it down afterwords.
+Splitting up the out case would require multiple set-up and tear-down processes, which is inefficient and makes the semantics unclean.

-If we were to determine the order of tests based on test name instead of test case name, then we would have a problem with the following situation:
+If we were to determine the order of tests based on out name instead of out case name, then we would have a problem with the following situation:

 ```